Blog

 The success of this transition, they emphasized, hinges on labs stepping out of their traditional roles and taking an active role in patient care.

-Longitudinal Data: The Power to Predict & Prevent
+Longitudinal Data: The Power to Predict and Prevent

 The power of longitudinal data emerged as a central theme of the webinar.

-"We really have to start transforming, utilizing the longitudinal data, which could help as a stepping stone to the future model.
-This model basically allows us to do proactive risk stratification even at an asymptomatic stage, which is going to be a requirement for value-based care."
+"We have to start transforming and utilizing the longitudinal data, which could help as a stepping stone to the future model.
+This model allows us to do proactive risk stratification even at an asymptomatic stage, which will be required for value-based care."

 - Khosrow R. Shotorbani